Computing Forward Reachable Sets for Nonlinear Adaptive Multirotor Controllers: NUMERICAL EXAMPLES

 \subsection{Setup and Scenarios}

-The computer has an Intel Core i7-8700 CPU with a 3.2GHz base clock and 32GB of RAM.
+The laptop has an AMD Ryzen 7 6800H with a 3.2GHz base clock and 16GB of RAM.
 The computation method is programmed in MATLAB R2020b on Linux 18.04.
 The reference trajectory in all examples is a circular trajectory rotated with a 30$^\circ$ roll and a 30$^\circ$ yaw.
 The center of the trajectory is $[0\;0\;0]^T$.
 The radius of the trajectory is 10m and 0.6 rad/s, in the two cases.
 We compute the FRSs with a 2.7s prediction horizon.
-The parameters used in the numerical examples are shown in Table \ref{tab:parameters}.
-We set the disturbance bound L to describe the wind blowing from the lateral direction. $K$ denotes a vector composed of feedback gains including the position and velocity feedback gain, $k_p$ and $k_v$ in Section \ref{NONLINEAR DISTURBANCE OBSERVER AND ADAPTIVE CONTROLLER}. $q_0(t_0)$ and $Q_0(t_0)$ denote the center of an ellipsoid and the inverse ellipsoidal matrix representing the initial set at the initial time, $t_0$, of the prediction horizon, respectively.
+The parameters used in the two numerical examples are shown in Table \ref{tab:parameters}.
+We set the disturbance bound L to describe the wind blowing from the lateral direction. $K$ denotes a vector composed of feedback gains including the position and velocity feedback gain, $k_{\mathbf{p}}$ and $k_{\mathbf{v}}$ in Section \ref{NONLINEAR DISTURBANCE OBSERVER AND ADAPTIVE CONTROLLER}. $\mathbf{q_0}(t_0)$ and $Q_0(t_0)$ denote the center of an ellipsoid and the ellipsoidal matrix representing the initial set at the initial time, $t_0$, of the prediction horizon, respectively.

 Scenario 1 shows that the FRSs were computed in the first prediction horizon by the proposed method with or without considering the linearization error and the baseline \cite{Seo2020}.
 Here, 500 trajectories starting from the same points were generated with random disturbances satisfying \emph{Assumption \ref{as:1}}.
-In Scenario 2, multirotors with the two different controllers used to the baseline and the proposed method followed the reference trajectory within 15.2s.
+In scenario 2, multirotors with the two different controllers used to the baseline and the proposed method followed the reference trajectory within 15.2s.
 The FRSs computed by the proposed method considering the linearization error and those by \cite{Seo2020} were computed every 2.5s.
 The starting positions were identical to the reference starting position in all scenarios.
+Additionally, we added a 10m$\times$10m$\times$20m cuboid obstacle centered at $[0\;0\;0]^T$ to visually compare the FRSs generated by the two methods.